chrbertsch/ModelicaConference2021/README.md

 ### [Covid-19 information](covid19.md)

-The Modelica Conference is the main event for users, library developers, tool vendors and language designers to share their knowledge and learn about the latest scientific and industrial progress related to [Modelica](https://modelica.org/) and to the [Functional Mockup Interface](https://fmi-standard.org/).
+The Modelica Conference is the main event for users, library developers, tool vendors and language designers to share their knowledge and learn about the latest scientific and industrial progress related to [Modelica](https://modelica.org/), the [Functional Mockup Interface (FMI)](https://fmi-standard.org/), the [Distributed Co-Simulation Protocol (DCP)](https://dcp-standard.org/) and the [System Structure and Parameterization (SSP) Standard](https://ssp-standard.org/).
 The program will cover modeling of complex physical and cyber-physical systems, as well as tools, for a wide range of research and industrial applications.

 In addition to paper presentations and poster sessions, the conference features several Modelica tutorials for beginners and advanced users, as well as industrial user presentations, vendor sessions, and an exhibition.